oullin/content/devops/shipping-seo-for-a-single-page-app-the-pragmatic-way.md

 Shipping great previews and search results shouldn’t require a new runtime.
 With PR #110 I kept the SPA exactly as users know it and gave crawlers clean, fast HTML that tells the right story.
 If you are technical, the entry points live in `metal/cli/seo` and you can run the generator from the CLI to see the output under `storage/seo/pages`.
-If you are not, the headline is simple: our links now look better, read better and travel further.
+If you are not, the headline is simple: our links now look better, read better, and travel further.

 I plan to extend coverage beyond the homepage and wire regeneration into CI so pages stay fresh as content evolves.
 If you spot an edge case or have an idea that would clarify the output, open an issue or drop me a note.